CLUSTER ADDSLOTSRANGE

 This command only works in cluster mode and is useful in the following Valkey Cluster operations:

-1. To create a new cluster, CLUSTER ADDSLOTSRANGE is used to initially set up master nodes splitting the available hash slots among them.
+1. To create a new cluster, CLUSTER ADDSLOTSRANGE is used to initially set up primary nodes splitting the available hash slots among them.

 2. In order to fix a broken cluster where certain slots are unassigned.